itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

 Since BF was designed to be an easy2compile language (not really caring if it was actually useful), the job of creating a personal interpreter can be pretty straight-forward.
-Originally called _"Oh No Another Tiny BF Emulator"_, I starteed this project to do some debugging in BF, as using a custom interpreter allowed me to know where to look.
+Originally called _"Oh No Another Tiny BF Emulator"_, I started this project to do some debugging in BF, as using a custom interpreter allowed me to know where to look.

 However, there was potential for more.
 The hooks I was using for debugging could be abstracted, creating a